Operational definition: Science

 The special theory of relativity can be viewed as the introduction of operational definitions for simultaneity of events and of distance, that is, as providing the operations needed to define these terms.

 In quantum mechanics the notion of operational definitions is closely related to the idea of observables, that is, definitions based upon what can be measured.

 Operational definitions are often most challenging in the fields of psychology and psychiatry, where intuitive concepts, such as intelligence need to be operationally defined before they become amenable to scientific investigation, for example, through processes such as IQ tests.

 Business

 On October 15, 1970, the West Gate Bridge in Melbourne, Australia collapsed, killing 35 construction workers.
 The subsequent enquiry found that the failure arose because engineers had specified the supply of a quantity of flat steel plate.
 The word flat in this context lacked an operational definition, so there was no test for accepting or rejecting a particular shipment or for controlling quality.

 In his managerial and statistical writings, W. Edwards Deming placed great importance on the value of using operational definitions in all agreements in business.
-As he said: